Students tell me they don’t write.

 I am also working on ways to enable school districts to order the units for teachers.

-While you’re waiting, fill out the form below to register for Grammar in Context: Shifting the Writing Paradigm, an email professional development series that explores the theories behind our units and provides you with ideas for practical application once we release them.
+While you’re waiting, fill out the form below to register for Grammar Conversations: Shifting the Writing Paradigm, an email professional development series that explores the theories behind our units and provides you with ideas for practical application once we release them.

 I am a secondary English Language Arts teacher, a University of Oklahoma student working on my Master’s of Education in Instructional Leadership and Academic Curriculum with an concentration in English Education, and a NBPTS candidate.
 I am constantly seeking ways to amplify my students’ voices and choices.